@Bishop_Llandaff

 • Non-core subjects: Modern foreign languages, design technology, ICT, history, geography, art, music, drama, physical education, PSE (including sex education) and careers and the world of work.

-At key stage 4 (Years 10 - 11) the school curriculum consists of
+Within Upper School (Years 10 - 11, also known as key stage 4) the school curriculum consists of

 • Compulsory subjects: English language and English literature, Welsh second language, mathematics: numeracy, mathematics, science, religious education, physical education and Welsh Baccalaureate;